 Enrolment day is your very first day at college.
-It is the day designed to assess your circumstances, check if you meet the minimum academic and non-academic requirements, register you on the course and show you where you are going to study.
+On this day, the college staff will assess your circumstances, check if you meet the minimum academic and non-academic requirements, and officially register you as a student.
 Some colleges will also issue your student ID on this day.

 For asylum seekers and refugees, ask to speak to the widening participation coordinator or hardship fund coordinator to know about the available financial support and bursaries to meet your educational needs.